DWFlanagan/ntrh/04-academic_protocol.md

 As sort of a final word on test taking, _Not the Staff_ feels that the best item to take to a test is still _Some Idea of How to Answer the Questions._ This seems to work the best, but we still don't know why.

 When taking tests, people leaving early are always a bad sign.
 If you are sitting in a three-hour exam, for instance, and somebody gets up after half an hour, hands his test in, and leaves, this generally means one of two things.
-Either he has realised that the test is trivial, which means that _you_ don't know what you're doing; or else, that the test is impossible, and he has quit while he is ahead.
+Either he has realized that the test is trivial, which means that _you_ don't know what you're doing; or else, that the test is impossible, and he has quit while he is ahead.
 In either case, he is obviously smarter than you are.

 ## The C Vortex